technoprodev/technoart/README.md

 The following is a complete list of Technoart components, how the javascript component specifications are built, how Technoart assets are distributed, how users can interact with Technoart, the technology used to build the website [https://technoartcss.com](https: // technoartcss. com), all pages that are exist on [https://technoartcss.com](https://technoartcss.com), the plugin used in the [Definitive Guide](https://technoartcss.com/guide) page, [Definitive Guide](https://technoartcss.com/guide) available translations and a list of pages that are exist on [Starter Tempalate](https://technoartcss.com/starter-template)

 This full list is not commonly published on other opensource projects.
 But there is a lot of hope why this list is published.
 Among them:
-- By knowing what has been done, Technoart contributors can have extraordinary feeling about their achievements developing Technoart
+- By knowing what has been done, Technoart contributors can have awesome feeling about their achievements developing Technoart
-- By knowing the Technoart development roadmap, Technoart users can faithfully waiting for any development that will be useful to them later
+- By knowing Technoart development roadmap, Technoart users can faithfully waiting for any updates that will be useful for them
-- Opening opportunities for community, not only as users but also become contributors.
-You may contribute to:
+- Opening opportunities for community to contribute to:
     - developing CSS & javascript components
     - write a unit test
-    - setup Continuous Integration that is currently not done
+    - setup Continuous Integration that is currently not done yet
     - bug reporting
     - features requesting
     - asking & answering questions
     - writing content of twitter page, instagram page & medium
-    - setup an analytic that is currently not done
+    - setup an analytic that is currently not done yet
     - developing website pages that are currently only Home, Guide & Starter Templates that exist
     - helping [Definitive Guide](https://technoartcss.com/guide) page to be easier for users to learn
     - translating [Definitive Guide](https://technoartcss.com/guide) page to languages ​​other than English to help developers who want to learn Technoart but don't have good English skill